isomerpages/mccy-ncov/index.md

     - infobar:
         title: Together we can overcome!
         subtitle:
-        description: This page brings together different community-led nCoV responses.
+        description: "This page brings together different community-led nCoV responses.
 To those who have stepped forward, we salute your efforts!
-We hope it inspires more of us to help one another get through this challenging time. #SGUnited
+We hope it inspires more of us to help one another get through this challenging time. #SGUnited"
         button: Click Here
         url: "https://gov.sg/features/2019-ncov"
     - infopic: